Michael A Van Allen

 Dr. Derrick Bell, the Harvard university professor and pioneer of the Critical Race Theory addressed what he coined “the Interest Convergence Dilemma” (Bell, D., 1980).
 The concept is that White people would not do anything to benefit Black people unless it was in the interest of White people.
 The student demographics at Uppsala College darkened as time progressed.
 It was in the interest of the school that was increasing its Black student body population to have additional Black faculty.
 As the first student of color to graduate with a bachelor’s degree in Biochemistry, I later became the first non-White instructor in the Chemistry/Physics department, hired by Chairman Joe Most, Ph.D.
 When Uppsala College ultimately went out of business and closed its doors for good in the mid-1990s, Professor Most sought a chemistry teaching position at the Newark Public Schools.
 Ironically, had he been hired I would have been his supervisor.
 Had I seen him at the job fair, I would have aggressively pointed my finger at him – in plain sight of the interviewers and yelled, “Now, that’s a man who has taught chemistry!”
 (Joe is a good man and fortunately secured another chemistry teaching position for himself at a neighboring institution of higher education i.e., Bloomfield college/Montclair University.)

-I shared these undergraduate accounts with my wife – who has white skin.
+I shared these undergraduate accounts with my wife – who is a “white-bodied” woman.
 She naively asked me with a frightful tone and shocking frown, “Michael, are all your college experiences race related?”
 I responding lovely with, “Debbie, I was Black the entire time I was there!”
 We both laughed aloud, and I felt “lighter” having shared the story with her.
 Thank you for listening to my story!
 I only ask you to think about the kind of employment Angela may have accepted for not having a college degree.
 Could Angela possibly be a waitress serving food to the children of her rapists while they enjoy the American Dream by attending upscale schools in Mass?
 Might some of those Ivy League students look at her with disdain wondering why she never did anything with her life or even worse not see her at all?
 More importantly, I wonder if that beautiful black- complexioned, brown-eyed, sexy, lean girl with that radiant white smile and contagious laugh, ever came across a roofless, house where she was able to share her experiences to four walls so she too, could feel lighter than she felt before she was violated.

 The experiences described above reveal how CRT’s principles apply to educational settings, elucidating the often-invisible barriers that sustain racial inequities.
 Each narrative reflects CRT’s emphasis on storytelling as a powerful means of addressing and challenging institutional racism.
 Furthermore, these stories demonstrate the necessity of CRT in understanding the educational landscape, where racial hierarchies influence interpersonal relationships, institutional responses, and resource allocation.
 Through these experiences, it becomes evident that CRT is a vital framework for examining and addressing the pervasive racial dynamics that shape American education.